istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 these benefits with minimal resource overhead and aims to support very large meshes with high request rates while adding minimal latency.

-The Istio data plane components, the Envoy proxies and Mixer for headers only, handle data flowing through the system.
+The Istio data plane components, the Envoy proxies, handle data flowing through the system.
 The Istio control plane components, Pilot, Galley and Citadel, configure the data plane.
 The data plane and control plane have distinct performance concerns.

+## Performance summary for {{< istio_release_name >}}

+In the [Istio load tests](https://github.com/istio/tools/tree/master/perf/load) with 1000 services, 2000 sidecars at `70k` mesh-wide requests per second (`rps`), we get the following numbers.

+- The proxy uses 0.6 vCPU per `1k rps` and `50MB` memory.
+- `istio-telemetry` service uses 0.6 vCPU per `1k` mesh-wide rps.
+- Pilot uses 1 vCPU and `1.5 GB` of memory.
+- The proxy adds `10ms` to the P99 latency.

 ## Data plane performance